.

 • any information that is essential for safe use as per the manufacturer's responsibilities, as listed above

-Retailers should ensure that each vehicle is supplied with adequate written instructions.
+Ensure that each vehicle is supplied with adequate written instructions.
 Reliance on verbal instructions only would make it very difficult to prove what you have said and may not reach the end user (if the e-scooter is a gift, for example).
 Instructions for maintenance are particularly important to pass on in written form, as they will be relied on for safe use for the entire expected life of the product.
 If there are parts of the instructions that have a particular relevance to safety, you may wish to highlight them.

-You should also examine each vehicle before you supply it and carry out basic checks - for example:
+Examine each vehicle before you supply it and carry out basic checks - for example:

 • all fixings, nuts and bolts are correctly and securely fastened